The teachers of Chotoku Kyan (1)

 Moving to Tokyo

 In the same article you can read that Chotoku Kyan moved to Tokyo in 1888 or 1889.
 And that he lived in Tokyo for 9 years: “Thanks to that, my previously weak body became strong and I did not catch a cold for even one day during the 9 years that I lived in Tokyo, and was able to spend a pleasant adolescence.”
-This means Chotoku Kuan lived in Tokyo until 1897 or 1898.
+This means Chotoku Kyan lived in Tokyo until 1897 or 1898.

 However, it is also said in the article that “Due to the circumstances of my family affairs, I returned home (to Okinawa) at the age of 26.”
 So this would mean 1896, as he was born in 1870.